Get News & Updates Directly To Your Inbox

 Bedroom

-The most likely triggers in the bedroom are dust mites and pets.
+The most likely triggers in the bedroom are dust mites and pet dander.
 Dust mites are tiny bugs too small to see.
-They are often found in mattresses, pillows, bedding, carpets, upholstered furniture and stuffed toys.
+They’re often found in mattresses, pillows, bedding, carpets, upholstered furniture and stuffed toys.
 Many people with asthma are allergic to the droppings and body parts of dust mites.

-To fight dust mites, think about places dust where collects, then clean those spots often.
-Heins’ tips:
+To fight dust mites, think about places where dust collects, then clean those spots often.
+Here are some more tips:

 Living room